Rubber Door Seal Mold

 Step 1

-Mix 1 cup white vinegar with 1 cup baking soda and wipe the solution onto all mold-affected areas of the boot seal, then let it sit for 15 minutes before wiping clean — this kills surface mold spores and may eliminate the need for a full seal replacement.
-Work the cloth into visible discoloration thoroughly, since incomplete cleaning will cause rapid regrowth.
+First, mix 1 cup of white vinegar with 1 cup of baking soda and apply the solution to all mold-affected areas of the boot seal.
+Let it sit for 15 minutes before wiping it clean.
+This process kills surface mold spores and may save you from needing a full seal replacement.
+Make sure to work the cloth into visible discoloration thoroughly because any incomplete cleaning might lead to rapid regrowth.
 Pro tip: wear rubber gloves and eye protection, as the fizzing reaction can splash.

 Step 2

-Pull back the deep folds of the boot seal all the way around and inspect for black mold that has penetrated into the rubber itself, not just discolored the surface — if the rubber is stained black in the fold creases after cleaning, the mold has colonized the material and surface treatment will not remediate it.
-This distinction matters because a contaminated seal cannot be sanitized and will continue shedding spores into your laundry.
-If the seal passes inspection, skip to Step 6.
+Inspect the boot seal by pulling back the deep folds all around.
+Look for black mold that has penetrated into the rubber itself, not just discoloring the surface.
+If you find that the rubber is stained black in the folds after cleaning, it means the mold has taken hold, and surface treatment won’t fix it.
+If the seal looks fine, you can skip to Step 6.

 Step 3

-Open the door and peel the outer lip of the boot seal off the front panel flange all the way around, then use needle-nose pliers to remove the wire spring retaining ring seated in that channel.
+Open the door and peel the outer lip of the boot seal off the front panel flange all the way around.
+Use needle-nose pliers to remove the wire spring retaining ring that’s seated in that channel.
 Push the freed boot inward through the door opening into the drum, then pull the inner edge of the seal off the tub flange to fully remove it.
-Safety note: the wire spring retaining ring is under tension — control it carefully with pliers to avoid it snapping free.
+A safety note: the wire spring retaining ring is under tension — handle it carefully to avoid it snapping free.

 Step 4

 Before installing the new seal, wipe down both the tub flange and the front panel flange with a mold-killing cleaner and let them dry completely.
-This removes any residual spores or debris that would otherwise be trapped behind the new seal and cause immediate re-contamination.
-Pro tip: a dry lint-free cloth on the flanges after cleaning helps the new seal seat evenly without slipping.
+This step ensures that any residual spores or debris are removed, preventing immediate re-contamination.
+Pro tip: use a dry lint-free cloth on the flanges after cleaning to help the new seal seat evenly.

 Step 5

-Press the inner edge of the new boot seal firmly onto the tub flange all the way around, making sure the drain hole at the bottom of the seal aligns with the tub drain port — misalignment will cause water to pool inside the seal and accelerate mold.
-Stretch the outer lip of the seal over the front panel flange, then reinstall the wire spring retaining ring starting at the 6-o’clock position and working clockwise so tension is distributed evenly.
-Run a short rinse cycle and check the full perimeter of the seal for any lifted edges or leaks before returning the machine to normal use.
+Press the inner edge of the new boot seal firmly onto the tub flange all the way around, making sure the drain hole at the bottom aligns with the tub drain port.
+Misalignment can cause water to pool inside the seal, which speeds up mold growth.
+Stretch the outer lip of the seal over the front panel flange, and then reinstall the wire spring retaining ring starting at the 6-o’clock position and working clockwise to distribute tension evenly.
+Run a short rinse cycle to check for any lifted edges or leaks before returning the machine to normal use.

 Step 6

-Run a dedicated Tub Clean cycle monthly using baking soda and vinegar to flush out detergent residue and kill developing mold colonies before they become visible — residue buildup is the primary food source for mold on front-load seals.
-After every wash cycle, leave the door ajar to allow the drum and seal interior to dry, since the sealed environment of a closed front-load washer retains enough moisture to support mold growth within days.
-Pro tip: also wipe the boot seal folds dry with a towel after the last load of the day for maximum prevention.
+Run a dedicated Tub Clean cycle monthly using baking soda and vinegar to flush out detergent residue and kill any developing mold colonies before they become visible.
+Residue buildup is the primary food source for mold on front-load seals.
+After every wash cycle, leave the door ajar to allow the drum and the seal interior to dry, as a closed front-load washer retains enough moisture for mold growth to occur within days.
+Pro tip: also wipe the boot seal folds dry with a towel after your last load of the day for maximum prevention.

 Where to Buy Replacement Parts